 Conchiglie or conchiglioni

 Conchiglie have a typical shape that allows the sauce to adhere to them easily.
 There are different variations of conchiglie throughout Italy.
 When they are smaller, they are called conchigliette, and when they are larger, they are called conchiglioni.
-As for other Italian pasta types, conchiglie can be plain or ribbed, and as always in the latter case the sauce adheres better to the pasta.
+As for other pasta types, conchiglie can be plain or ribbed, and as always in the latter case the sauce adheres better to the pasta.
 This pasta shape lends itself to many different types of sauces and is used to prepare, for example, pasta all’ortolana or pasta with sausage ragout.

 With its typical butterfly shape, this type of pasta has always been a popular choice with everyone, adults and especially children.
 It is generally used for the preparation of cold pastas.
 Farfalle al pesto, alla caprese, with salmon, olives and capers.
 This is a type of Italian pasta that is usually made from durum wheat, but is also produced with wholemeal flours or in “coloured” versions.

 They have a fanciful shape reminiscent of snails and allow the sauces to slide in without difficulty.
 They are ideal with both meat sauces and vegetable-based sauces.
 Again, this type of pasta is also adored by the little ones!